-Expand into new and growing geographic markets-We believe there are significant opportunities in offshore oil and gas markets outside of the United States, and we continually seek to access these growth markets.
-In July 2011, we acquired an interest in a Brazilian company servicing the Brazilian offshore oil and gas industry and to which we contract-lease helicopters and provide support services.
-We also have working relationships with operators in India, China, Indonesia, Mexico and other foreign locations.
-We believe, based on our industry experience and understanding of the market and the competitive landscape, that several of these markets are underserved by larger multinational helicopter operators and as a result provide us with significant opportunities for growth.
+Expand into new and growing geographic markets-We believe there are significant opportunities in offshore oil and gas markets outside of the U.S., and we continually seek to access these growth markets.
+In July 2011, we acquired an interest in Aeróleo Taxi Aereo S/A ("Aeróleo"), a Brazilian company servicing the Brazilian offshore oil and gas industry and to which we contract-lease helicopters and provide support services.
+We also have working relationships with operators in Africa, Asia and Australia.
+We believe that several of these markets are underserved by larger multinational helicopter operators and, as a result, provide us with opportunities for growth.

-Further develop contract-leasing opportunities-We believe contract-leasing helps to provide a source of revenue and cash flow and access to emerging, international oil and gas markets in Australia, India, South America, Southeast Asia and West Africa.
-We believe customers look to us for helicopter contract-leasing because they know we have a modern, efficient fleet, with a selection of helicopter models to meet their needs.
+Further develop contract-leasing opportunities-We believe contract-leasing helps to provide a source of revenues and cash flow and access to emerging, international oil and gas markets.
+We believe customers look to us for helicopter contract-leasing because of our modern, efficient fleet, with a selection of helicopter models to meet their needs.
 We intend to continue to develop and grow our participation in international markets, where the fundamentals for helicopter demand are favorable, particularly to service offshore deepwater installations and new areas of exploration.
-We believe that the market for contract-leasing will continue to grow as smaller operators in developing areas prefer the limited financial commitments of contracting equipment over purchasing, which has become increasingly difficult for them given the reduction in capital being made available from financial institutions to these smaller operators.
-Under certain circumstances, we may elect to set up our own operations or acquire operating certificates if we believe there is sufficient opportunity in a market to warrant the cost and effort of us offering and overseeing a full service operation.
+We believe that the market for contract-leasing will continue to grow as smaller operators in developing areas prefer the limited financial commitments of contracting equipment over purchasing, which has become increasingly difficult for them given the reduction in capital made available from financial institutions to these smaller operators.
+Under certain circumstances, we may elect to establish our own operations or acquire operating certificates if we believe there is sufficient opportunity in a market to warrant the cost and effort of us offering and overseeing a full-service operation.

-Continue selectively to expand and upgrade our versatile fleet-We regularly review our asset portfolio.
-We do this by assessing market conditions and changes in our customers' demand for different helicopter models.
-As offshore oil and gas drilling and production move to deeper water in most parts of the world, we believe more medium and heavy helicopters, and new technology may be required in the future.
-We continually assess our fleet and adjust helicopter orders accordingly, ordering new equipment as demand dictates.
-We lease out, buy and sell equipment in the ordinary course of our business.
-We intend to continue to pursue opportunities to realize value from our fleet's versatility by shifting assets between markets when circumstances warrant.
+Continue to expand and upgrade our versatile fleet-We regularly review our asset portfolio by assessing market conditions and changes in our customers' demand for different helicopter models.
+We buy, sell and lease out equipment in the ordinary course of our business.
+As offshore oil and gas drilling and production move to deeper water in most parts of the world, we believe more heavy and medium helicopters may be required in the future.
+We believe our strong relationships with the original equipment manufacturers ("OEMs") will help us maintain an asset base suitable for use within our own operations and for contract-leasing to other operators.
+In addition, we intend to continue to pursue opportunities to realize value from our fleet's versatility by shifting assets between markets when circumstances warrant.